How to paint a newly plastered wall

 Painting a newly plastered wall requires proper preparation to ensure a smooth and long-lasting finish.
 Follow these steps to prepare your newly plastered wall for painting:

-See also How to change a lightbulb
+See also How to say hello in hungary

 Clean the Surface